ethernal/react-boilerplate/README.md

 Show only HTML page without any resources/js files loaded.

 At this moment a workaround is in place and Cypress is configured to use built-in Electron browser to run the tests.

-### SCSS and HMR

-Seems like some changes broke HMR in SCSS.
-I will test further at later date.

 # Thank you